BurchallCooper/CS7641-Project/index.md

 6. F. Dellaert, "Introduction to Computer Vision", Georgia Tech CS 6476 Fall 2020 edition
 7. M. Antonello,  C. Antonello, M. Marco, P. Marco, M. Emanuele, "Fast and Robust detection of fallen people from a mobile robot", Intelligent Robots and Systems (IROS), 2017 IEEE/RSJ International Conference, http://agamenon.tsc.uah.es/Investigacion/gram/papers/fall_detection/

+## Contributions

+William B. Cooper  - Responsible for the contributions that were outstanding.
+Jacob A. Rowe - Responsible for the contributions that the professor or any of the TA's did not like for any reason.

 [edit](https://github.com/BurchallCooper/CS7641-Project/edit/gh-pages/index.md)